 Worldwide generation of electricity from renewable resources will quadruple by 2040.
 In the energy transition age, stationary energy storage units hold a key position amongst other options for flexible power generation: they help to offset fluctuations in energy production, thereby ensuring a constant supply of electricity.

-This is exactly where the NAS® batteries distributed by BASF and produced by our Japanese partner NGK Insulators, Ltd. come into play.
-These stationary long-term storage devices store large amounts of electricity - generated from renewable sources in wind and solar parks - for hours and release it flexibly and economically attractive at the desired time.
-In this way, they make a significant contribution to the integration of renewable energy into our power grids.
+This is exactly where the NAS® batteries distributed by BASF and manufactured by our Japanese partner NGK Insulators, Ltd. come into play.
+These stationary long-term storage devices can store large amounts of surplus electricity generated by solar or wind farms, for example, during periods of strong sunshine or high winds.
+The NAS® batteries can store the electricity for several hours and then release it flexibly as needed over a period of hours.
+The batteries thus make a significant contribution to the integration of renewable energies into our power grids.
+And this brings us closer to the energy transition and the achievement of global environmental targets.

 A further field of activity is the production of porous carbon materials by EnerG2, a subsidiary of BASF New Business.
 These materials are suitable for numerous energy storage applications, for example, to improve the performance of lead acid batteries.